 One of the following courses.
-Currently one semester of biochemistry is required by more than 60 medical schools, and we anticipate this number to continue to increase.
+Currently one semester of biochemistry is required by more than 70 medical schools.
 The MCAT also places a considerable emphasis on biochemistry.

 - Most medical schools that require biochemistry will accept a combination of Chemistry 17 and Chemistry 27 as fully meeting both the organic and biochemistry requirements.

 - Molecular & Cellular Biology 63

 - Molecular & Cellular Biology 65

 - BCMP 234

 - BIOS S-10 (Harvard Summer School)

 - Advanced courses such as Chemistry 170 or Chemistry 171.
-Please consult with OCS advisers.
+Please consult with MCS advisors.